-Learn more about explanation of charges for Waste Management services.
+Learn more about the explanation of charges for Waste Management services (based on US prices).

 Regulatory Cost Recovery Charge

 The Regulatory Cost Recovery (RCR) Charge applies to customers in all our lines of business.
 The RCR Charge is a fixed percentage (currently, 3.6%) of all invoice charges including all ancillary charges and fees, including the Fuel/Environmental Charge, but excluding taxes.
 This charge is intended to cover a portion of Waste Management’s enterprise-wide costs associated with host community fees, waste disposal taxes and similar charges that our WM operating companies pay to municipal or other governmental authorities or agencies to engage in the waste collection, transfer, processing, disposal, treatment, and/or recycling business, plus an acceptable operating margin.
 Learn more about the Regulatory Cost Recovery Charge.